 Don’t forget to pay a visit to nearby Superbee Honeyworld.
 It would be tempting to think Currumbin is all about the sanctuary but there are plenty of other highlights to be had here too.
 Head off the highway and drive past Currumbin Creek Estuary and “the alley” which is a popular spot with surfers.
 In fact, Currumbin is also home to Surf World Gold Coast, an attraction which pays homage to the coast’s surfing history.

 Drive along the foreshore and you’ll also encounter Elephant Rock - an iconic giant rock which, as the name suggests, looks like an elephant.
 Some of the coast’s best dining views can be experienced here from the Currumbin Surf Club perched right on the ocean or nearby Elephant Rock Café – a bit of an institution around these parts.
+Perhaps you'd rather learn how to prepare your own Asian and Indonesian inspired delicacies?
+Check out the Tenteram Fine Foods Cooking School, just a short drive away in the beautiful, secluded Currumbin Valley.
 Lovely steep hills roll down towards the ocean from where you can enjoy a range of watersports including kite-surfing, kayaking, board riding, surf skiing and stand-up paddle boarding.
 There’s even some decent fishing in the Currumbin Creek Estuary.
 Just don’t forget your lorikeet photo.